Metal injection molding

 Prototype to Production Support

-Still machining a part that may be better made in MIM?
+Still machining a part that could be made by metal injection molding?

 Many small metal parts are still produced through CNC machining, multiple secondary operations, or multi-piece assembly even when MIM may be a more efficient route.